 Who can apply

-The award is open to students in grades 6–12 at a public school in Nova Scotia in the 2019-2020 school year.
+The award is open to students in grades 6–12 in Nova Scotia public school.

 How it works